Update on the COVID-19 pandemic

 One of following types of proof is required:

-Proof issued by an authorized institution confirming a negative molecular SARS-CoV-2 test taken no longer than 72 hours ago.
+Proof issued by an authorized institution confirming a negative molecular SARS-CoV-2 test (PCR test) taken no longer than 48 hours ago.

 A recovery certificate pursuant to § 4d of the Epidemics Act 1950 (Epidemiegesetz) confirming that the person in question has overcome a SARS-CoV-2 infection during the previous 180 days or a medical certificate based on molecular diagnostics confirming that the person in question has overcome a SARS-CoV-2 infection during the previous 180 days.

 Proof of either of the following types of vaccination with a centrally authorized COVID-19 vaccine:

 Vaccination with a second dose; the first dose must have been received no longer than 360 days ago and at least 14 days must have elapsed between the first and second dose

 Vaccination with a one-shot vaccine received at least 22 days but no longer than 270 days ago